 Did you know you can make a compass out of a needle?
-It’s a simple experiment and a great way to introduce the concept of magnetism, magnetic poles and the Earth’s magnetic poles.
+It’s a simple experiment and a great way to introduce the concepts of magnetism, magnetic poles, and the Earth’s magnetic field.

 - Sewing Needle